Boston Marathon Fast Facts

 April 15, 1996 - The 100th Boston Marathon is run.
 There are a record 35,868 finishers.

-April 15, 2013 - Two bombs explode near the finish line of the 117th Boston Marathon, killing three people and injuring more than 180 people.
+April 15, 2013 - Two bombs explode near the finish line of the 117th Boston Marathon, killing three people and injuring at least 264 others.

 April 8, 2015 - Dzhokhar Tsarnaev is convicted on all 30 charges against him, and is found responsible for the deaths of Krystle Campbell, Martin Richard, Lingzi Lu and Sean Collier.